-For the past five years, Theatre Replacement has been producing East Van Panto in partnership with The Cultch.
+Since 2013, Theatre Replacement has been producing East Van Panto in partnership with The Cultch.
 Our first Panto, Jack and the Beanstalk: An East Van Panto, reopened the historic York Theatre in 2013.
-Since then, the production has grown into a beloved holiday tradition for hundreds of local families, welcoming 14,000 patrons each year.
+Since then, the production has grown into a beloved holiday tradition for hundreds of local families, now welcoming over 15,000 patrons each year.

 What is a Panto?